phongduong/my-portfolio/data/posts/if-you-are-rejected-you-will-have-one-more-chance.md

 ---
 title: If you are rejected, don't worry.
-There is another waiting for you
+There is another chance waiting for you
 description: It is not the end.
 It is a new beginning
 date: 2020-11-02T12:54:12.961Z
 tag: personal